dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 Both PPO and GRPO are reinforcement learning approaches.
 A common question about this approach is how we can link LLM fine-tuning with reinforcement learning.

-For this question, we can think that the generation of a token can be regarded as an action performed by LLM.
-And when the language model completes its generation (i.e. a sentense), the reward model, or some rules will be used to evaluate whether the generated sentence is good or not, and grant the reward according to the evaluation result.
+The generation of each token can be viewed as an action performed by the LLM.
+And when the language model completes its generation (i.e. a sentence), a reward model or a set of rules is then used to evaluate whether the generated sentence is good or not, and grant the reward according to the evaluation result.
 At the end of the step, the model is updated according to the reward received.

 # Procedure of LLM Fine-Tuning with GRPO

-When fine-tuning with GRPO, there are 3 models:
+When fine-tuning with GRPO, there are three models:

 * Policy model (or new model), denoted as `policy_model` in the program code, is the trainable model.
 It is the one we are fine-tuning with GRPO updates, and represents the current policy $\pi_{\theta}$.
 * Old model, denoted as `old_model`, is a frozen copy of the policy from the previous update step $\pi_{\theta_{\text{old}}}$.
 It’s used to compute the probability ratio.
 * Reference model, generally denoted as `ref_model`, is the original pretrained model (before any fine-tuning).
 It provides a stable distribution $\pi_{\text{ref}}$ against which we measure KL divergence.

-As these are all very large models, we often try to reduce the number of the models.
+Since these models are very large, we often try to reduce the number of active copies.
 In my program code below, I combine the policy model and old model into one, and sampling as policy model or old model at different times.

 The GRPO fine-tuning process is composed of the following steps: